mbreese/wordle_solver/README.md

 ## Working example

-Here is an example of how the solver (correctly) guess the word "KNOLL".
+Here is an example of how the solver (correctly) guesses the word "KNOLL".

     $ ./solver.py auto knoll
     knoll => SAINE,GONCH,BROWN,KNOLL